 Imagine that you’ve come to law school knowing that you want to be a great public interest lawyer or an inventive entrepreneur or a savvy trial lawyer.
-Or you want to focus consciously on what it takes to be an effective public- or private-sector leader.
-Or perhaps you don’t yet know exactly what you want to do but you’re curious about the options the world holds for you.
-Through a sweeping array of new, innovative, hands-on courses, Harvard Law School’s new January Experiential Term gives 1L students a chance, early in their time on campus, to learn by doing, to work in teams, and to explore—or discover—what inspires their passion in the law.
+Or you want to focus on what it takes to be an effective public- or private-sector leader.
+Or perhaps you don’t yet know exactly what you want to do, but you’re curious about the options.
+Through a sweeping array of new, hands-on courses, Harvard Law School’s January Experiential Term, or JET, gives 1L students a chance, early in their time on campus, to learn by doing, to work in teams, and to explore—or discover—what inspires their passion in the law.

-Lawyering for Social Justice explores how lawyers can contribute to broader movements for social change through such means as impact litigation, legislative and policy advocacy, transactional work, and community lawyering.
-Team-taught by four clinical professors—Esme Caramello ’99, faculty director of the Harvard Legal Aid Bureau; Tyler Giannini, co-director of the International Human Rights Clinic; Michael Gregory ’04, clinical professor, Education Law Clinic; and Dehlia Umunna, faculty deputy director of the Criminal Justice Institute—Lawyering for Justice focused on a different social justice problem each day.
-Covering areas as diverse as criminal justice, education, human rights, immigration, predatory lending, and more, this unique course enabled students to practice core competencies required for effective systemic advocacy including diagnosing problems, identifying stakeholders, and designing remedies.
-Working in teams, students also engaged in exercises such as participating in a mock bail argument on behalf of a client they’d just met, and counseling clients on whether to take a settlement.
-The course culminated with a day-long “hackathon,” in which student teams developed a plan of action to address a specific social justice lawyering challenge.
+Lawyering for Justice explored how lawyers can contribute to broader movements for social change through impact litigation, legislative and policy advocacy, transactional work, and community lawyering.
+Team-taught by four clinical professors—Esme Caramello ’99, faculty director of the Harvard Legal Aid Bureau; Tyler Giannini, co-director of the International Human Rights Clinic; Michael Gregory ’04, clinical professor, Education Law Clinic; and Dehlia Umunna, faculty deputy director of the Criminal Justice Institute—the course focused on a different social justice issue each day.
+Covering areas such as criminal justice, education, human rights, immigration, and predatory lending, it enabled students to practice core competencies required for effective, systemic advocacy, including diagnosing problems, identifying stakeholders, and designing remedies.
+Working in teams, students also engaged in exercises that included participating in a mock bail argument on behalf of a client they had just met and counseling clients on whether to take a settlement.
+The course culminated in a daylong “hackathon” in which student teams developed a plan of action to address a specific social justice lawyering challenge.

-Madison, who calls the course “amazing,” says he valued the opportunity to see what actual lawyering is like; the mock bail hearings, for example, had a significant impact on his understanding of the criminal justice system.
-“We not only had the opportunity to argue our points and rebut the other side, but we were in front of someone playing a judge with all the characteristics [a real judge] might have,” he says.
+Madison says he valued the opportunity to see what actual lawyering is like; the mock bail hearings, for example, had a significant impact on his understanding of the criminal justice system.

-John Coates, the John F. Cogan, Jr. Professor of Law and Economics and the vice dean for Finance and Strategic Initiatives at HLS, who also teaches at the Harvard Business School, created the JET course because he believes that all law students need basic literacy in accounting and financial skills; indeed, it’s something that employers have urged law schools to put more emphasis on, he notes.
-At least two-thirds of the class had no significant exposure to accounting before, yet by the end of the first week they were able to “throw around phrases like capital expenditure and expensing, and were using the language real-time in a very energetic way,” Coates says.
-A key goal “was to make it experiential, hands on, not simply me lecturing or even them discussing but actually doing work with numbers and financial statements.”
-The course has wide application no matter what career path a student chooses, he adds.
+John Coates, HLS professor and vice dean for finance and strategic initiatives at the school, created the course because he believes that all law students need basic literacy in accounting and financial skills; it’s something that employers have urged law schools to put more emphasis on, he notes.
+At least two-thirds of the class had had no significant exposure to accounting before, yet by the end of the first week they were able to “throw around phrases like capital expenditure and expensing, and were using the language real-time in a very energetic way,” Coates says.
+A key goal, he adds, “was to make it experiential, hands-on—not simply me lecturing or even them discussing, but actually doing work with numbers and financial statements.”

 What kind of lawyer do you want to be?